zhaozhg81/rMAB/README.md

 # rMAB algorithm
-This is the repository for the rMAB algorithm used in paper "Bias, Regret and Statistical Inference in Adaptive Data Collection" by Zhigen Zhao, Tong Wang, and Bo Ji.
+This repository contains the rMAB algorithm used in the paper titled "Bias, Regret, and Statistical Inference in Adaptive Data Collection" by Zhigen Zhao, Tong Wang, and Bo Ji.

-Details see (archive website)
+For more details, please refer to the archive website.

-Code tested on Python3 requires Numpy, Scipy, and Pandas.
+The code, tested on Python3, requires Numpy, Scipy, and Pandas libraries.

-Note that Bernoulli and Normal distributed experiment scenarios are provided, please go to the corresponding folder to run.
-Algorithms here includes standard MAB(main_original.py), rMAB(main_linear_const.py) and DP method(main_dp_batch.py).
+Please note that the repository includes experiment scenarios for both Bernoulli and Normal distributions.
+To run the code, navigate to the corresponding folder.
+The algorithms available here are the standard MAB (main_original.py), rMAB (main_linear_const.py), and the DP method (main_dp_batch.py).

-See total_to.csv to get the final results including true mean, estimation, bias and number of pulls for each arm.
+You can find the final results, including the true mean, estimation, bias, and number of pulls for each arm, in total_to.csv.

-See experiments_regret.csv to get regret by differnt time in the last column.
-The time gap could be specified by gap in setting.py.
+Additionally, experiments_regret.csv provides the regret at different times, with the time gap specified by the gap parameter in setting.py.

-(Please note that 'experiments_regrets.csv' saves not only regret, but also the bias for diffent steps.
-The bias here is not exactly same in the file 'total_ot.csv', but pretty close, because they come from another round calculation aiming for regret with different sample size.)
+Please be aware that experiments_regrets.csv not only saves regret but also includes bias for different steps.
+While the bias in this file may not match exactly with total_ot.csv, it is very close as it originates from a separate round of calculations aimed at determining regret with varying sample sizes.

 ####################################################################
 Run main functions directly: